 Last updated

-Documents Needed to Rent in Germany: SCHUFA, Income Proof and Anmeldung
+Documents Needed to Rent an Apartment in Germany: SCHUFA, Income Proof and Anmeldung

 Direct answer